 Info.plist.
 These settings are human-readable descriptions that will be presented to the end user when permission is requested for a particular device API.

 UsageDescription to see the various usage description settings that may be required for your app.

 For more information, Apple has provided a guide to Resolving the Privacy-Sensitive Data App Rejection which contains more information on APIs that require usage descriptions.

-You can’t rename the App folder, but you can set the name of your app by renaming the
+App directory, but you can set the name of your app by renaming the

-For a complete Deep Links guide, see here.
+For a Deep Links guide, see here.